WebSlinger88/Quizzical/README.md

     * Thanks to w3schools for again providing solid information.
 Always a go-to site!

 ---
-*A special thank you to [Maranatha Ilesanmi](https://github.com/mbilesanmi) Code Institute Mentor and [Paul F_alumni](https://github.com/Spagettileg) for aid, assistance, and much-needed guidance.*
+:star: *A special thank you to [Maranatha Ilesanmi](https://github.com/mbilesanmi) Code Institute Mentor and [Paul F_alumni](https://github.com/Spagettileg) for aid, assistance, and much-needed guidance.* :star:
 ---

 ---